dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 Node fd6ddca52c788e2d764fada1f4da2ce4 deleted
 ~~~~

-&#8680; Finally, without any nodes, you can also delete the second cluster:
+&#8680; Finally, without any nodes in the second cluster, you can also delete it (it won't work if there are nodes left):

     heketi-cli cluster delete $SECOND_CNS_CLUSTER